huggingface/blog/time-series-transformers.md

 Time series forecasting is an essential scientific and business problem and as such has also seen a lot of innovation recently with the use of [Deep Learning based](https://dl.acm.org/doi/abs/10.1145/3533382) models in comparison to the [classical methods](https://otexts.com/fpp3/).
 Classical methods like ARIMA are typically called "local" or "single" methods as they are fitted on each time series in a dataset individually.

 When dealing with a large amount of time series for an application, it is typically more efficient to train a single deep learning model so that it can benefit from learned representations from several related time series at inference time in order to make better forecasts.
 These forecasts are typically point valued and models are trained by minimizing an L2 or L1 type of loss with respect to the ground truth data.
 However, since these forecasts are most probably used in some real-world decision making pipeline, even with humans in the loop, it is much more beneficial to provide the (aleatoric) uncertainties of predictions.
-Thus *probabilistic* forecasting methods are deployed which hope to learn the distribution of the future values.
+Thus *probabilistic* forecasting methods are deployed which hopes to learn the distribution of future values.

 It is common in the probabilistic setting to for example learn the future parameters of some chosen parametric distribution like Gaussian or Student-T, or learn the conditional quantile function or use the framework of Conformal Prediction adapted to the time series setting.
 The choice of method does not effect the modeling aspect and thus can be typically thought of as yet another hyperparameter.
 Empirical means or medians can also provide the point forecasting outputs if desired.